 What Is the Best Time to Door Knock?

-I think we can agree that you will have the best success when doing door knocking for real estate when most people are at home.
+I think we can agree that you will succeed best when doing door-knocking for real estate when most people are at home.

-So, when you time it the right way you may improve the priorly-mentioned conversion rates if you do the door knocking at certain times.
+So, when you time it correctly, you may improve the priorly-mentioned conversion rates if you do the door-knocking at certain times.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.